demensdeum/Masonry-AR-Docker/README.md

 /installMasonryAR.sh

 Test:
-open https://localhost:8080/Masonry-AR/client/ in browser on host machine
+open https://localhost:8080/Masonry-AR/client/ in browser on host machine (secure https is important! otherwise game will not work on some devices, for example iOS devices because of strict security for geolocation data)
 accept self-signed ssl certificate
 if there is error about outdated uuid, then open https://localhost:8080/Masonry-AR/server/logout.php first

 Here is also Docker bug, that could be reproduces from root Dockerfile:
 https://forums.docker.com/t/docker-stops-responding-on-macos-error-on-arch-linux-while-building-image/140650